-- On 15th August 2020 suspension of International flights lifted and flight services to DR Congo resumed. - President Tshisekedi announced on 23rd July an end to the Covid-19 Health Emergency Decree enforced since March 2020.
-He also announced the reopening of business activities, schools and borders. - (i) Primary schools, secondary schools and universities reopened on 10th August 2020. - (ii) As from Wednesday 22nd July 2020, all shops, banks, restaurants, cafes, and bars as well as social gatherings and public transport resumed operations - Places of worship, stadiums, airports and other ports of entry and international borders reopened on 15th August 2020.
-Night clubs, stadiums and entertainment venues also reopened on 15th August 2020. - Mandatory wearing of masks in public places. - The development of a response national plan with an estimated budget of \$135 million (0.3 percent of GDP) to: - (i) Strengthen early detection and surveillance and foster coordination within the government. - (ii) Improve the quality of medical care to infected patients; and - (iii) Develop preventive communication strategies and enhance medical logistic platforms.
+- On 15th August 2020 suspension of International flights lifted and flight services to DR Congo resumed. - A Covid-19 Health Emergency Decree that had been in force since March 2020 ended on 23rd July.
+The President also announced the reopening of business activities, schools and borders: - Primary schools, secondary schools and universities reopened on 10th August 2020. - As from Wednesday 22nd July 2020, all shops, banks, restaurants, cafes, and bars as well as social gatherings and public transport resumed operations. - Places of worship, stadiums, airports and other ports of entry and international borders reopened on 15th August 2020.
+Night clubs, stadiums and entertainment venues also reopened on 15th August 2020. - Mandatory wearing of masks in public places. - The development of a response national plan with an estimated budget of \$135 million (0.3 percent of GDP) to: - Strengthen early detection and surveillance and foster coordination within the government. - Improve the quality of medical care to infected patients; and - Develop preventive communication strategies and enhance medical logistic platforms.